mdedetrich/sbt-bower/README.md

 Note that since we use the official [bower] binary, the versioning will follow the exact same semantics documented on the [bower] page.

+We can also specify hook scripts to run like this:

+hookScripts in Bower ++= Seq(
+  PostInstall := "bower-requirejs -c ./requirejs.config.js"
+)

+Valid script types are (PreInstall, PostInstall, PreUnInstall)

 The last thing we need to do is to setup the [bower] source directories and installation directory.
 By default the source directory is `sourceDirectory (_ / "main" / "webapp" )` which implies you have a project which uses the [xbst-web-plugin].
 The installation directory defaults to